-- If you’re registering a collaborative Artwork, each collaborator must have a separate account on artprize.org.
+- If you’re entered Artwork as a team, each team member must have a separate account on artprize.org.

 - If you’ve competed in a previous ArtPrize, when you sign in you will see your Artist Profile and previous ArtPrize Entries.
 You can edit your Artist Profile and add new Artwork, but you cannot edit a previous Entry.

 - The registration fee is non-refundable and does not guarantee you a Venue.
-However, if you do not complete a Connection with a Venue during the Connections Period, your registration fee for next year’s ArtPrize will be waived.
+However, if you do not complete a Connection with a Venue during the Connections Period, you'll receive a credit towards next year's registration.